vplesko/OrbLang/docs/pages/04_operators.md

 It should be noted that `!=` is not variadic - it always takes exactly two arguments.

-Another useful property of comparison operators is short-circuiting.
+A useful property of comparison operators is short-circuiting.
 This means that if the final boolean result is already determined, the remaining arguments will not be executed.

 ```
 import "std/io.orb";